milliorn/nextjs-clerk-auth-starter/README.md

 ### Why Clerk?

 Clerk offers a robust alternative to established authentication platforms such as Auth0 and Firebase.
 It stands out for its simplicity, flexibility, and robust security features.
-Even better, Clerk is free for up to 100 users, making it an attractive option for startups and small projects.
-If your application's user base surpasses 100, Clerk also offers custom plans to accommodate your needs.
+Even better, Clerk is ffree for up to 100 users, making it an attractive option for startups and small projects.

 In this guide, you'll use Clerk in your Next.js project.
 Walk you through every step, from initial installation to crafting custom themes.
 By the end, you'll have a Next.js application fortified with secure authentication, freeing you to focus on building the features for your project.

 ## Installation and Setup

 This section will guide you through the installation and setup process step by step.
-If you're new to these tools and technologies we'll provide explanations along the way.
+If you're new to these tools and technologies don't worry, an explanations will follow.

 1. **Create a New Next.js Project**: To start, let's create a new Next.js project.
 Open your terminal and run the following command: